venmo/VENExperimentsManager/README.md

 <img src="http://f.cl.ly/items/0Z3R2H1f1z3t1H3R3g3q/experiments.png" align="middle" width="320" />
 ### Contributing

+We'd love to see your ideas for improving this library!
+The best way to contribute is by submitting a pull request.
+We'll do our best to respond to your patch as soon as possible.
+You can also submit a new Github issue if you find bugs or have questions.

+Please make sure to follow our general coding style and add test coverage for new features!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)